-Moon is the fifth-largest natural satellite in our solar system.
-It is the brightest and the biggest celestial body that we see in the sky.
-But, have you ever wondered how much exactly is the distance between Earth and Moon?
+The Moon is the fifth-largest natural satellite in the Solar System and the brightest object in our night sky.
+But have you ever wondered what the distance between the Earth and the Moon really is?

-Moon is actually the closest celestial body from Earth.
-Still, it is quite far away.
-The average distance between Earth and Moon is 384,400 km (238,855 miles).
-To get your imagination going, this distance is 86 times the distance between New York and Las vegas or 110 times the distance between Kashmir and Kanyakumari.
+The Moon is the closest celestial body to Earth, yet it is still quite far away.
+The average distance between the Earth and the Moon is about 384,400 km (238,855 miles).
+To put this into perspective, this distance is roughly 86 times the distance between New York and Las Vegas.

-In the above paragraph, the average distance is mentioned as this distance is not constant as the moon revolves around our planet.
-Moon moves in an elliptical orbit with Earth, not at the center of the ellipse.
-At one point known as Perigee, the moon is closest to Earth.
-The point where the moon is farthest away from the Earth is called Apogee.
+The distance between the Earth and the Moon is not constant.
+The Moon moves in an elliptical orbit around the Earth, with the Earth not located at the exact center of the ellipse.
+At one point, known as perigee, the Moon is closest to the Earth.
+The point at which the Moon is farthest from the Earth is known as apogee.

-On top of that, the distance of apogee and perigee keeps changing for every revolution of the moon around the Earth.
-The average distance of perigee from Earth is 363,300 km (225744.154 miles) and the average distance of apogee from Earth is 405,400 km (251904 miles).
+In addition, the distances of apogee and perigee are not fixed and vary slightly over time.
+The average distance of perigee from Earth is about 363,300 km (226,000 miles), while the average distance of apogee from Earth is about 405,500 km (252,000 miles).

 Supermoon